SANDY SHERRILL WOMBLE

 BEGINNINGS

-Raised on a cotton and tobacco farm in Piedmont, North Carolina, I was surrounded by the beauty of nature, where I developed a lifelong interest in rural vernacular and landscape painting of barns, meadows and historic architecture.
+Growing up on a cotton and tobacco farm in Piedmont, North Carolina, I developed a lifelong interest in rural vernacular and landscape painting.
+Surrounded by nature then and now, my works reflect the open spaces and historic utility of barns and farms.

 INSERT